annikaijak/2nd_semester_project/README.md

 ### 📊 EDA

 To get a better understanding of the datasets, we made some exploratory data analysis (EDA) notebooks at the start of the process.
-We first made an EDA for EL1 and then copied this notebook to explore the other datasets in the same manner.
+We first made an EDA for the building parking lot and then copied this notebook to explore the other parking spot in the same manner.
 Our findings from these EDAs can be found under *notebooks* in the *EDA* folder.

 ### 🧠 Models